fsprojects/.github/README.md

 After you add an issue to request moving to "fsprojects"

-1. We make you owner of the https://github.com/fsprojects-transfer/ organization
+1. We make you a temporary owner of the (otherwise empty) https://github.com/fsprojects-transfer/ organization
 2. You  transfer ownership to https://github.com/fsprojects-transfer/ using GitHub's "transfer project" feature.
 3. We then complete the transfer to https://github.com/fsprojects.